-When should hearing protection be used?
+When hearing protection should be used

 Hearing protection should be issued to employees:

-- where extra protection is needed above what has been achieved using noise control;
+- where extra protection is needed above what has been achieved using noise control

-- as a short-term measure while other methods of controlling noise are being developed.
+- as a short-term measure while other methods of controlling noise are being developed

 You should not use hearing protection as an alternative to controlling noise by technical and organisational means.

-What does the law require employers to do
+What the law requires employers to do

 You are required to:

-- provide your employees with hearing protectors if they ask for it and their noise exposure is between the lower and upper exposure action values;
+- provide your employees with hearing protectors if they ask for it and their noise exposure is between the lower and upper exposure action values

-- provide your employees with hearing protectors and make sure they use them properly when their noise exposure exceeds the upper exposure action values;
+- provide your employees with hearing protectors and make sure they use them properly when their noise exposure exceeds the upper exposure action values

-- identify hearing protection zones, ie areas where the use of hearing protection is compulsory, and mark them with signs if possible;
+- identify hearing protection zones, ie areas where the use of hearing protection is compulsory, and mark them with signs

 - provide your employees with training and information on how to use and care for the hearing protectors;